-- 4.3 Due to the urgent nature of this amendment, the Welsh Government has not undertaken a consultation on these proposals. - 4.4 The amendments are required immediately in relation to a relatively short period so adjustments to planning procedures can mitigate the effects of COVID-19 restrictions on travel and the opening of premises on specific parts of the planning system.
-The amendments will enable planning applications to be submitted by developers, avoiding an increasing backlog of cases, and enabling implementation of consents as soon as COVID-19 restrictions are eased.
+- 5.1 Due to the urgent nature of this amendment, the Welsh Government has not undertaken a consultation on these proposals. - 5.2 The amendment is required immediately to extend mitigation measures put in place to manage the effects of COVID-19 restrictions on travel and the opening of premises on specific parts of the planning system.
+The amendment will enable planning applications to continue to be submitted by developers, avoiding an increasing backlog of cases, and enabling implementation of consents as COVID-19 restrictions ease.